actimsina/cp_stuff/README.md

 5. Add, create project artifacts to the repository

     i.
-Add your proposal document to your folder
+Add your project artifacts to this folder

     ii. `git status`